jaspector

 Monday through Friday, 7:30 a.m. to 3:30 p.m.

-Typical inspection sequence: County guidance is scope-dependent, but commonly progresses through foundation, framing/rough-ins, and final inspection.
+Typical sequence: County guidance is scope-dependent, but commonly progresses through foundation, framing/rough-ins, and final inspection.

 County permit triggers include additions, alterations, structural changes, change in use, floodplain work, roof work meeting the county threshold, certain siding work, and qualifying accessory structures.

-Typical processing time is No countywide general building-permit turnaround estimate was posted on the reviewed county permit pages..
+Building permit processing times in Dundalk, Baltimore County, MD typically run No countywide general building-permit turnaround estimate was posted on the reviewed county permit pages..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Dundalk, Baltimore County, MD.
 The following work is generally exempt: Small detached accessory structures and similar uses under 120 square feet when outside county exemption limits; Decks not greater than 16 inches above lowest grade within county exemption conditions; Flag poles and bases; Retaining walls under 3 feet; Certain sidewalks and driveways; Interior finish work such as painting, tiling, carpeting, cabinets, and countertops; Small prefabricated pools; Swings and playground equipment accessory to detached one- and two-family dwellings; Certain nonstructural alterations that avoid kitchen and basement sleeping-area triggers; Replacement deck boards/nailers without size increase; Two shingle layers where roof-deck replacement threshold is not met.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with the Building Inspection Division before proceeding.
+When in doubt, confirm with the local building department before starting work.